Joe Dunne

 BVMedSci (hons), BVM BVS (hons), MRCVS

-After graduating from vet school in 2021, Joe decided to live near the beautiful Peak District and joined a local vets as the newest vet on the team.
-He is now working at a larger practice near Nottingham.
-Joe has a keen interest in soft tissue surgery and ultrasonography, and is looking forward to developing both those skills during his time as a new grad.
+After graduating from vet school in 2021, Joe worked for three years in first opinion practice, and is now working at a first opinion and referral practice studying for a Certificate of Advanced Veterinary Practice (CertAVP).
+Joe has a keen interest in soft tissue surgery and ultrasonography, and is developing both those skills as part of his certificate.

-In his spare time, Joe likes to read, paint landscapes, hike, go to the gym, and cook.
-He lives surrounded by his artworks and far too many plants, a cat, a corn snake, and tropical fish.
+In his spare time, Joe likes to read, paint landscape paintings, hike, go to the gym, and cook.
+He lives surrounded by a corn snake and far too many plants.

 Latest articles by Joe Dunne